-Industrial Electrical and Power Engineering Research Group
+Industrial Electrical and Electronic Engineering Research Group

 Research in the "High Voltage Lab" at Leicester is on electrical insulation and dielectrics - materials that respond (either in a useful or detrimental way) to electric fields.
 The main applications are in high voltage or high field systems, such as polymeric power cables and transformer bushings, capacitors and printed circuit boards.